SmartlyDressedGames/Unturned-Docs/AssetBundles.md

 ### File Setup:

 Master bundles can be loaded from any directory the game loads *.dat files from.
 Unless an override is specified, the nearest master bundle in the file hierarchy is used.
 While loading each directory is checked for a MasterBundle.dat file signalling the presence of a master bundle.
-For example refer to the core.masterbundle in the Bundles directory.
+For example, refer to the core.masterbundle in the Bundles directory.

 MasterBundle.dat can set the following keys: